-In the right-hand sides of Eqs.~\eqref{int2} and \eqref{int3} we have to differentiate $l$ times with respect to the intermediate variable $z$ before appying $z=1$.
-The equation~\eqref{int3}, necessary for dealing with the logarithmic terms, contains the not so trivial function
+In the right-hand sides of Eqs. \eqref{int2} and \eqref{int3} we have to differentiate $l$ times with respect to the intermediate variable $z$ before applying $z=1$.
+The equation \eqref{int3}, necessary for dealing with the logarithmic terms, contains the non-trivial function

 From Eq.~\eqref{int1} we see that there will be no radiation-reaction terms at 2.5PN order in the final result; the 2.5PN contribution is proportional to $\dot{r}$ and vanishes after averaging since it involves only odd functions of $u$.